Quansight/Quansight-website/README.md

 ### Adding a new blog post 📝

 1. Create a new feature branch.
-Example `feature/new-hello-world-post`.
+Example: `feature/new-hello-world-post`.
 2. Add post feature and hero images to `apps/labs/public/posts/<post-name>`.
 3. Add a new `.md|.mdx` file inside the `app/labs/posts` directory.
 Make sure to read the [Structure of the blog post section](#structure-of-the-blog-post) in this file to ensure that the post is properly structured.
 4. Commit and push your changes to the repository.
 For commits please follow the format of the conventional commit.
    [See](https://www.conventionalcommits.org/en/v1.0.0/)
 5. Create a pull request to the `develop` branch.
 Make sure to add the `type: content 📝` and `labs 🔭` labels to the PR.